 - The initial parameter named string1 defines the string which you need to find.

 - The next parameter, “stringlist,” represents the list of strings that must be examined, and commas separate these strings.

 According to the value of the function arguments, the MySQL FIND_IN_SET() will return the value as an integer or a NULL:

-- If either of the parameters of the function, i.e. string1 or stringlist, has a NULL value then, the function results in value is NULL.
+- If either function’s parameters, i.e., string1 or stringlist, have a NULL value, the function results in a NULL value.

-But note that if the string1 consists of a comma(,), then the FIND_IN_SET() function does not perform properly on execution.
-Further, if the string1 parameter is a constant string and the other parameter stringlist denotes a type SET column, then the MySQL server implements bit arithmetic optimization.
+But note that if the string1 consists of a comma(,), the FIND_IN_SET() function performs poorly on execution.
+If the string1 parameter is a constant string and the stringlist parameter represents a SET column type, the MySQL server will optimize using bit arithmetic.

-This function provides the required value depending upon the search results.
+This function provides the required value depending on the search results.
 For example, suppose we are illustrating the following query to show how the function works in MySQL:

 We will search a substring h within a list of strings using the statement below,